ryan-mcclue/musings/ble-embedded.md

 TODO: DC vs stepper motor?

-Growth of 'enviro sensor kits', i.e. test air quality etc. to create smart home or garden Growth of 'IoT' sensor kits
+Growth of 'enviro sensor kits', i.e. test air quality etc. to create smart home or garden Growth of 'IoT' sensor kits/smart home
 Growth of 'AI sensors'
+(Perhaps more relevent to me is power/energy and automation and sensing)

 H-bridge is IC that switches voltage polarity, e.g. run DC motors forwards or backwards Rectifier converts AC to DC (transformer is high voltage AC to low voltage AC)